SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Documents/Managing_the_document_folders.md

 On the *Documents* page of an element, there is also a default *Elements* folder containing a subfolder for that specific element.
 This subfolder contains documents that are associated with that particular element only.
 It is not possible to add or rename such element folders.

 The documents in such an element folder are stored on the DataMiner Agent hosting the element, and they are not synced with other Agents in the cluster.
 This makes this folder especially useful for storing larger files.
+These documents can't be opened through Cube.

+Note that these files are synced to a failover buddy *if* the file size doesn't exceed the 20MB syncing limit.

 When you [add a document](xref:Adding_documents_hyperlinks_or_email_addresses) in an element folder, a single-byte file with the same name as the document will also be stored in the element folder.
 Contrary to the document itself, this small file will be synchronized among all Agents in the DataMiner System.
 It is used to make all Agents aware of this element-level document.